schollz/_core/docs/content/effects/lower.md

 +++

-The Lower effect activates a low pass filter, progressively filtering out high frequencies to emphasize lower tones, with controls for duration and depth of the transition.
+The Lower effect activates a low-pass filter, gradually filtering out high frequencies to emphasize lower tones.
+It offers controls for adjusting the duration and depth of the transition.